elunna/nerfhack-changelog/README.md

 * yellow and black light explosions are directionless (xNetHack)
 * yellow molds puff out stunning spores when hit
 * wood nymphs are slightly slower than average, lower difficulty (xNetHack)
-* wood nymphs leave grass instead of corpses (CrecelleHack)
+* wood nymphs leave grass instead of corpses (CrecelleHack), and also 1 in 3 times they will leave a tree instead (NerfHack)
 * water nymphs are slightly higher level and difficulty (xNetHack)
 * mountain nymphs are higher level, faster, and higher difficulty (xNetHack)
 * hill giants are lower level and difficulty (xNetHack)